 Photo Back-Up Tips

 - All images are backed up online through a photo gallery & printing service I use; Zenfolio.

 - As mentioned before, all images are backed up on the La Cie Hardrive.

 - Subscribe to an Online Cloud Backup-System: I use BackBlaze and it auto-syncs my computer and hard-drives 24-7.
-Redundancy in my backup plan saves me the stress and anxiety of the inevitable and unexpected crash.
-At any point I can contact BackBlaze and receive all my files mailed to me on a hard-drive or download them from the cloud.
+Redundancy is my backup plan saves me the stress and anxiety of the inevitable and unexpected crash.
+At any point, I can contact BackBlaze and receive all my files mailed to me on a hard-drive or download them from the cloud.
 I can even access files that I deleted weeks ago.
 It is a complete failsafe and I love it!